w3c/wai-tutorials/source/page-structure/sections.html.erb.md

 Both HTML5 and WAI-ARIA provide a way to define the relationship of structural items on a page in a meaningful way.
 HTML5 defines distinctive elements for certain types of page sections.
 Examples of these elements include `<header>` and `<nav>`.
 WAI-ARIA utilizes the landmark `role` attribute to identify sections of a page.
 Landmarks are mainly used by assistive technologies.
 Sometimes the landmark roles are mapped directly to HTML5 elements, but this is not always the case.

-Technically, some HTML elements should carry implicit landmark roles by default.
-However, at the time of this writing, this is not broadly supported.
-Therefore, the role should be stated explicitly.
-If HTML4 is used, `<div>` elements with ARIA landmark roles and/or headings are commonly used to identify page sections.

-//This paragraph is extremely difficult to understand.
-There is no explanation of what an 'implicit' or 'explicit' landmark role is.
-Further, there is no info about the Host Language, what that is, what it’s relationship to this paragraph is, or why any of this is important.
-I think the notion of ‘implicit’ vs. ‘explicit’ is too academic for this audience.
-It’s not explained very well and I fail to see it’s purpose explained effectively in this tutorial.
-I think we should reword the usage of explicit/implicit roles to simply state when to use them or not.
-Therefore I recommend we omit that paragraph and use something like this instead:

-WAI-ARIA markup is only intended to be used to enhance or change the built-in meaning.
-If an element with the functionality already exists, then just use the built-in semantics of that element.
-An example of this would include a checkbox or radio button.
+While HTML5 requires browsers to apply default roles to certain elements, some browsers have lacking support.
+In those cases, the role needs to be stated explicitly in the HTML source code (or added to the DOM using JavaScript).
 If HTML4 is used, `<div>` elements with ARIA landmark roles and/or headings are commonly used to identify page sections.

 ## Common page sections